YuehHanChen/Data-Cleaning-Assistant/README.md

 The Data Cleaning Assistant is a web application that suggests data cleaning tasks for a given dataset.
 It uses OpenAI's GPT 3.5 model to generate a list of necessary data cleaning tasks before feeding the dataset to a machine learning model.

+## Project Description
+1. Developed a web application that uses OpenAI's GPT-3.5 model to suggest data cleaning tasks and generate Python/pandas code for a given dataset, significantly reducing time spent on data preprocessing.
+2. Integrated Flask, a lightweight web framework, for building and deploying the application, allowing users to upload CSV files and receive data cleaning suggestions.
+3. Utilized the OpenAI API to interact with the GPT-3.5 model, providing concise prompts to generate relevant data cleaning tasks and code snippets.
+4. Deployed the application on Heroku, making it accessible to a wider audience for testing and feedback.

 ## Getting Started
 To get started, simply enter your OpenAI API key and upload a CSV file containing the dataset.
 The application will then generate a list of data cleaning tasks, along with Python/pandas code for each task.